AusOpenTech/makingAPlan/README.md

 In Taiwan, the technologists who started the Sunflower movement were invited in to government.

 The community that has grown up around the public examination of COVIDSafe can be a catalyst for better technology policy and practice across Australia’s public sector.
 I am delighted that a community of geeks is suddenly outraged by the things that I had given up hope of changing.
 After years of wondering why nobody else seemed to care, a whole community of people want change.
+Please write your best ideas for government tech change into the [government technology discussion](https://github.com/orgs/AusOpenTech/teams/discuss/discussions/1).

 First, my most-urgent legislative change.